hanstdam/node-arduino-gamepad/README.md

 The communication happens over serial connection.

-The following will go through the installation process of each necessary part and how to use and manipulate the existing sample.
+The following will go through the installation process of each necessary parts and how to use and manipulate the existing sample.

 ## Install